pacedotdev/oto/README.md

     Name string
 }

-// GreetResponse is the response object for GreeterService.Greet. type GreetResponse struct {
+// GreetResponse is the response object containing a
+// person's greeting.
+type GreetResponse struct {
     // Greeting is the greeting that was generated.
     // example: "Hello Mat Ryer"